karllhughes/learn/_posts/2020-08-06-content-plan.md

 ---
 layout: post
 title: How to Create a Technical Content Plan
+description: A content plan is a detailed outline of the content you want to produce for your blog.
+Having one will ensure your writers can execute on each piece you assign to them.
+categories: processes
+cta: Call
 author: karl
 date: 2020-08-06
-description: "A content plan is a detailed outline of the content you want to produce for your blog.
-Having one will ensure your writers can execute on each piece you assign to them."
-categories: processes
 img: /assets/posts/content-roadmap.jpg
-cta: Call
 ---

 There are two mistakes that most companies make when they decide to pursue technical content marketing: